 2014 Faculty Executive Dean's Teaching Excellence Award

-2014 Quality Label for Valid Serious Games (Serious Gaming Committee, Dutch Society for Simulation in Healthcare)
+2014 Quality Labels for Valid Serious Games (Dutch Society for Simulation in Healthcare)

-2017 “Development of an interactive online teaching tool to promote nursing students’ clinical decision making skills” FMNHS Executive Dean Teaching and Learning Innovation Grants ($5,000).
+2017 “Development of an interactive online teaching tool to promote nursing students’ clinical decision making skills” FMNHS T&L Innovation ($5,000)

 2016 “A causal experimental study of the reciprocal relationship between vocabulary knowledge, IELTS, and academic grades.”
-Flinders University Re-Entry Fellowship ($40,000).
+Flinders Re-Entry Fellowship ($40,000)

 Assistance Dog work